Leishmania protozoa (single-cell infectious organisms) are usually spread through the bite of infected sand flies.

 Doctors diagnose leishmaniasis by taking samples of the infected tissue in people who have skin sores and may have cutaneous leishmaniasis or by taking samples of blood, bone marrow, liver, or spleen in people who may have visceral leishmaniasis.
 Microscopic examination, culture, and tests to check for the genetic material (DNA) of Leishmania are done to determine whether the samples contain Leishmania.

-Blood tests to detect antibodies against Leishmania can sometimes help doctors diagnose visceral leishmaniasis. ( Antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more are proteins produced by the immune system to help defend the body against attack, including that by parasites.)
-However, results of antibody tests may be negative, particularly in people with a weakened immune system, such as those with AIDS.
+Blood tests to detect antibodies against Leishmania can sometimes help doctors diagnose visceral leishmaniasis.
+(Antibodies Antibodies One of the body's lines of defense ( immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more are proteins produced by the immune system to help defend the body against attack, including that by parasites.)
+However, results of antibody tests may be negative, particularly in people with a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more , such as those with AIDS.
 Blood tests for antibodies are not helpful in diagnosing cutaneous leishmaniasis.

 Prevention of Leishmaniasis